-^{5.} For example, Mingxing Liu, Juan Wang, Ran Tao and Rachel Murphy, 'The political economy of earmarked transfers in a state-designated poor county in western China: central policies and local responses', The China Quarterly 200, (2009), pp. 973-994; Ran Tao, Minxing Liu, Fubing Su and Xi Lu, 'Grain procurement, tax instrument and peasant burdens during China's rural transition', Journal of Contemporary China 20(71), (2011), pp. 659-677; Christine Wong, 'Rebuilding government for the 21st century: can China incrementally reform the public sector?', The China Quarterly 200, (2009), pp. 929-952; Jing Vivian Zhan, 'Undermining state capacity: vertical and horizontal diffusions of fiscal power in China', Asian Politics and Policy 1(3), (2009), pp. 390-408.
+&lt;sup>5 For example, Mingxing Liu, Juan Wang, Ran Tao, and Rachel Murphy, 'The political economy of earmarked transfers in a state-designated poor county in western China: central policies and local responses', The China Quarterly 200, (2009), pp. 973-994; Ran Tao, Minxing Liu, Fubing Su, and Xi Lu, 'Grain procurement, tax instrument and peasant burdens during China's rural transition', Journal of Contemporary China 20(71), (2011), pp. 659-677; Christine Wong, 'Rebuilding government for the 21st century: can China incrementally reform the public sector?'
+The China Quarterly 200, (2009), pp. 929-952; Jing Vivian Zhan, 'Undermining state capacity: vertical and horizontal diffusions of fiscal power in China', Asian Politics and Policy 1(3), (2009), pp. 390-408.

-^{6.} For example, Bernstein and Lü, Taxation without Representation in Contemporary Rural China; O'Brien and Li, Rightful Resistance in Rural China.
+&lt;sup>6 For example, Bernstein and Lü, Taxation without Representation; O'Brien and Li, Rightful Resistance.
 Of course, there is economic disparity within rural areas, for which various factors may account.
 See, for example, Jiang Xu, "Rich brothers" and "poor cousins": the political economy of post-reform rural disparity in a Chinese township', Journal of Contemporary China 13(41), (2004), pp. 801-817.

-^{7.} Xiang (乡) is translated as 'township' and zhen (镇) is translated as 'town'.
+&lt;sup>7 Xiang (乡) is translated as "township" and zhen (镇) is translated as "town."
 In this article, I follow this rule to note a specific township or town.
-When indicating xiang or zhen as a general administrative level, I use 'township'.
+When indicating xiang or zhen as a general administrative level, I use "township."

-governments such as townships.
-As a response to fiscal starvation due to the tax reforms, township governments have attempted to keep the same number of township personnel and to maintain over-quota staff despite reduced budgets, relying on creative and deceptive ways to provide salaries for its personnel.
+starvation due to the tax reforms, township governments have attempted to keep the same number of township personnel and to maintain over-quota staff despite reduced budgets, relying on creative and deceptive ways to provide salaries for its personnel.
 In this article, I discuss how township governments have adapted to the new conditions that tax reform brought to them.

-The interviews and methodology
+The Interviews and Methodology

 To prove my argument generally and rigorously would go far beyond the evidence I can muster in this article.
-Instead I draw from evidence based largely on fieldwork in rural China conducted in 2004-2005.
-Interviews with 108 individuals-local cadres and villagers in the seven provinces of Guangdong (December 2004), Guizhou (April 2005), Hebei (January 2005), Hubei (December 2004), Hunan (March 2005), Jiangxi (April 2005) and Zhejiang (December 2004) during 2004 and 2005-are a crucial part of the data I use in this article for ascertaining the motivations behind local cadres' and villagers' behavior.
+Instead I draw from evidence based largely on fieldwork in rural China conducted in 2004-05.
+Interviews with 108 individuals-local cadres and villagers in the seven provinces of Guangdong (December 2004), Guizhou (April 2005), Hebei (January 2005), Hubei (December 2004), Hunan (March 2005), Jiangxi (April 2005), and Zhejiang (December 2004) during 2004 and 2005-are a crucial part of the data I use in this article for ascertaining the motivations behind local cadres' and villagers' behavior.
 The interviews are not representative, and I will reference other studies and reports when discussing the information I obtained from the interviews.

 Table 1 shows the structure of the interview pool.
-Semi-structured interviews were conducted with both local cadres (county, township and village) and villagers.
-Among the seven provinces where I conducted interviews, a majority of interviewees are from Hebei, Hunan and Jiangxi, where I stayed longer than the other provinces.
-All interview questions were open-ended: respondents answered questions in as many or as few words as they deemed necessary.
-They focused on: (1) conditions of local finance, including sources of revenue and the breakdown of expenditures; (2) decision-making processes of local governance; and (3) execution of village elections.
-I also gathered basic geographic and demographic information on each locality.
-During the course of the interviews, I met with local cadres first and then moved to villagers, so that I could confirm with villagers the information local cadres provided.
+Semistructured interviews were conducted with both local cadres (county, township, and village) and villagers.
+Among the seven provinces where I conducted interviews, a majority of interviewees are from Hebei, Hunan, and Jiangxi, where I stayed longer than the other provinces.
+All interview questions were openended: respondents answered questions in as many or as few words as they deemed necessary.
+They focused on: (1) conditions of local finance, including sources of revenue and the breakdown of expenditures; (2) decision-making processes of local governance; and (3)